luapower/luapower-all/webb.md

 ---
-tagline: procedural web framework for OpenResty
+tagline: Procedural web framework for OpenResty
+requires: nginx
 ---

+## What is this?

-Webb is a procedural web framework for [openresty].
+Webb is a procedural web framework for OpenResty.

 ## HowTO